clef/handbook/Mission Statement.md

 # Mission Statement

-## Our mission is to empower everyone to own their identity online.
+## Our mission is to provide work to anyone who wants it.

-We build a secure standard of identity for businesses to replace passwords, allowing users to have an authentic and personal relationship with the technology they use.
-Our core values guide our strategies and individual actions so that we create a company whose character is as radical as its product.
+Alegion builds a platform for connecting workers with requesters, regardless of geographic location, creating greater wealth for everyone involved.
+Extreme poverty is on the decline worldwide, however, using technology we can do more to accelerate this decline.
+Our actions are guided by our core values in achieving this goal.
+We hope to build a radically different type of company in the process, where work and life have a healthy, productive balance.